Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 What you can do

 We cannot prevent or eradicate the fungus.
-However, we can help our bat populations by protecting them and their key habitats.
-Maintaining places for bats to roost, hibernate and forage will help populations to recover after initial declines; evidence from eastern North America suggests that some species are developing a resistance to the disease.
+However, we can help our bat populations by protecting them and their primary habitats.
+Maintaining places for bats to roost, hibernate and forage will help populations to recover after initial declines.
+Evidence from eastern North America suggests that some species are developing a resistance to the disease.
 However, recovery will be slow because bats have only one pup per year, and it is unlikely that their populations will return to current levels.

-Anyone intending to visit a cave in Alberta is encouraged to be well-informed before visiting such sites:
+Anyone intending to visit a cave in Alberta is encouraged to be well-informed before visiting such sites.
+Check out:

 To learn more about your level of risk for transmitting White-nose Syndrome, and how to disinfect your clothes and gear to prevent further spread, see: